How to train for a Himalayan Hiking Vacations

-Most of our clients, from 3 years old to some in their 70s have done and completed their treks with almost no exercise or training.
-Having said that, some level of fitness and strength will be helpful though to make an adventure vacation more enjoyable.
-If you would want to be better prepared for a trek in the Himalayas, this is a suggested training regime to help with you prepare for such undertakings.
-Please seek your doctor and/or a local gym trainer’s advice and further guidance.
+Most of our clients, from 3 years old to some in their 70s, have done and completed their treks with almost no exercise or training.
+Some level of fitness and strength will be helpful, though to make an adventure vacation more enjoyable.
+If you would want to be better prepared for a trek in the Himalayas, this is a suggested training regime to help you develop for such undertakings.
+Please seek your doctor and a local gym trainer’s advice and further guidance.

 Trekking requires some form of training such as stretching, cardiovascular, endurance, and muscle conditioning exercises.
-It is specifically helpful to hike with a backpack.
-Having a strong physical shape is one of the most helpful aspects for success on a high altitude trek.
+It is especially helpful to hike with a backpack.
+Having a stable physical shape is one of the most beneficial aspects of success on a high altitude trek.
 You should plan to progressively ramp up your speed, duration (time and distance), during your training.
-In the Himalayan trek, you will surely walk in the altitudes.
+During the Himalayan trek, you will undoubtedly walk in the altitudes.
 So some form of altitude conditioning is also advisable.

-Ideal activities include running, walking on an inclined treadmill, doing stair master training, trail running, working on a cross trainer, walking up and down hills, or participating in step aerobics classes.
-Biking, rowing and swimming are good cardiovascular options for the early stages of your training, make sure that you include generally spinal-loading cardiovascular exercise as you get closer to your trekking vacation.
+Ideal activities include running, walking on an inclined treadmill, doing stair master training, trail running, working on a cross-trainer, walking up and down hills, or participating in step aerobics classes.
+Biking, rowing, and swimming are good cardiovascular options for the early stages of your training, make sure that you include spinal-loading cardiovascular exercise as you get closer to your trekking vacation.

 Conditioning for Trekking

-Breathing exercises can be very helpful.
+Breathing exercises can be beneficial.
 Yoga is another excellent way to prepare and condition you for a trek.

-One technique that can be useful for altitude climbing is to go up a steep hill or sets of stairs that allows you to climb continuously for few minutes at a time.
+One technique that can be useful for altitude climbing is to go up a steep hill or sets of stairs that allow you to climb continuously for a few minutes at a time.
 Push yourself as hard while ascending and recover on your descent, repeat this for 30-60 minutes.

-Last but not least it is absolutely important to have a positive outlook in life and don’t forget to pack your sense of humor.
-This training will help you for your trekking holidays in Nepal, Bhutan, India and Tibet.
+Last but not least, it is essential to have a positive outlook on life and don’t forget to pack your sense of humor.
+This training will help you with your trekking holidays in Nepal, Bhutan, India, and Tibet.